PlayStation State of Play January 2024: All games shown

 Kojima Productions new “action espionage” IP

-Hideo Kojima appeared and closed out the show to reveal he is working with Sony to make a new action espionage “interactive game” which is an all-new IP, and seemingly a spiritual successor to the Metal Gear franchise where he hopes to “transcends the barriers between film and video games.”
+Hideo Kojima appeared and closed out the show to reveal he is working with Sony to make a new action espionage “interactive game” that’s an all-new IP, and seemingly a spiritual successor to the Metal Gear franchise where he hopes to “transcends the barriers between film and video games.”

 Final Fantasy VII: Rebirth State of Play next week